RyanScottLewis/arst/README.md

 ```
 </td></tr><table>

-When interpreting the ARST syntax, the parser accepts any number of identical sequential whitespace characters
+When interpreting the ARST syntax, the parser accepts 2 identical sequential whitespace characters
 at the start of a line as an "indentation step".
 Valid whitespace characters are the space (` `) and tab (`\t`) characters.